edwardean/three20-splitview-example/README.md

 README
 ======

-This project provides a working example project of TTSplitViewController & UISplitViewController controllers.
-I found the standard TTSplitViewController a little buggy.
+This project provides a working example project of a modified TTSplitViewController controller, which is a part of the Three20 framework.
+I found the standard TTSplitViewController a little buggy and I have made some changes to it.
+Might be included in the official Three20 framework in the future.

 Notes
 -----